Free tool

 is the maximum response window before 53% of customers consider the complaint ignored

 The problem is volume and consistency.
 A restaurant with 300 reviews can't maintain a thoughtful, personalised response to each one manually.
 The moment you start copy-pasting generic responses ("Thank you for your feedback!"), you've signalled to every future reader that you don't actually care.
-An AI review assistant solves the volume problem without sacrificing the quality that makes responses work.

 How to use the AI review assistant